b08x/ansible/roles/ui/README.md

-# environment
+# ui

-tasks related to setting up the workstation environment
+tasks related to setting up the user interface

 ## sddm